craic/pi_power/README.md

 that power - such as a rechargeable battery, a charger, an on/off switch and some way to monitor battery status.

-What I want is something equivalent to the way my iPhone works.
+What I want is something equivalent to the way my iPhone works
-- I power it up from a cold state by holding down a button for a few seconds.
+- To power it up from a cold state, press a button for a few seconds
-- To power it off I press the same button for a few seconds
+- To power it off, press the same button for a few seconds
-- The screen has an icon that shows me how much power remains in the battery
+- Indicate how much power remains in the battery
-- I get an alert when that is running really low.
+- Provide an alert when that is running really low
-- If the battery runs out then the phone shuts down safely without any data corruption.
+- Shut down safely without any data corruption if the battery does run out
-- To recharge the battery I just plug in a cable from a USB charger.
+- To recharge the battery, just plug in a cable from a USB charger

 A number of people have worked on pieces of this puzzle but I have yet to see a complete